 - Avoid scenarios where the class is conditionally loaded but might be removed at runtime.

-For ClassNotFoundException
+For ClassNotFoundException:

 - Verify the fully qualified class name passed to

-. - Ensure the class is available in the runtime classpath.
+Class.forName()orClassLoader.loadClass(). - Ensure the class is available in the runtime classpath.

 - If loading classes dynamically, ensure dependencies are packaged correctly (e.g., in

-for web apps).
+WEB-INF/libfor web apps).

 Summary

-: Happens when a class loader tries to load a class dynamically and cannot find it.
+NoClassDefFoundError: Happens when the class existed during compile-time but is missing at runtime.ClassNotFoundException: Happens when a class loader tries to load a class dynamically and cannot find it.

 Both are related to class-loading issues but occur in different contexts.
 Proper classpath management and dependency handling can avoid these errors.